home-assistant/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-strategy.md

 A strategy can be applied to the whole configuration or to a specific view.

-Strategies are defined as a custom element.
-Instead of rendering the custom element, Home Assistant will call static functions on the class instead.
+Strategies are defined as a custom element in a JavaScript file, and included [via Lovelace resources](./registering-resources.md).
+Home Assistant will call static functions on the class instead of rendering it as a custom element.

 ## Dashboard Strategies